radareorg/radare2-book/basic_commands/flags.md

 ## Flags

-The flags are bookmarks at a certain offset in the file that can be stored inside 'flag spaces'.
+Flags are similar to bookmarks.
+They represent a certain offset in the file.
+Flags can be grouped in 'flag spaces'.
 A flag space is something like a namespace for flags.
-They are used to group flags with similar characteristics or of a certain type.
+They are used to group flags of similar characteristic or type.
 Some example of flagspaces could be sections, registers, symbols.

 To create a flag just type:

      [0x4A13B8C0]> f flag_name @ offset

-You can remove this flag adding `-` at the begginging of the command.
-Most commands accept `-` as argument-prefix as a way to delete.
+You can remove a flag by prefixing its name with `-`.
+Most commands accept `-` as argument-prefix as a way to delete items.

      [0x4A13B8C0]> f -flag_name

-To switch/create between flagspaces use the `fs` command:
+To switch between or create new flagspaces use the `fs` command:

      [0x4A13B8C0]> fs   ; list flag spaces